Patty Mills

 Mills played for the Portland Trail Blazers for two seasons.
 In 2011, during the NBA lockout, he played for the Melbourne Tigers of the National Basketball League (NBL) and for the Xinjiang Flying Tigers in China.
 Mills returned to the United States in March 2012 and signed with the San Antonio Spurs.
 He became a strong contributor off the bench and helped the Spurs win the 2014 NBA championship.
-In 2021 he led the Australian Boomers to their first ever medal in international competition at the Tokyo 2020 Olympics.
-Mills is known for his three-point shooting and his leadership qualities.
+In 2021 he led the Australian Boomers to their first-ever Olympic medal at the Tokyo 2020 Olympics.
+While with the Boomers, he is often referred to as "FIBA Patty" for his high level performances in the Olympics where he is the 5th highest scorer in Olympic basketball history.
+Mills is well known for his three-point shooting and his leadership qualities.

 Early life and family

 Mills was born in the Australian capital city of Canberra.
 Mills' father, Benny, is a Torres Strait Islander (Muralag) and his mother, Yvonne, is Aboriginal Australian (Kokatha), the daughter of a white man and an Aboriginal woman.
 As part of the Stolen Generations, she and her four siblings were taken from their parents by the Australian state after her parents' separation in 1949.
 Mills has said that learning of his mother's past was a "turning point" in his understanding of his identity as Indigenous Australian.

 Mills' uncle is former Olympian basketballer Danny Morseu, the second Indigenous Australian to represent Australia at the Olympics in basketball; Mills would be the third, thirty years later.
 He is the cousin of rugby league players Edrick Lee, Brenko Lee and fellow basketball player Nathan Jawai.
-Mills' great uncle is Indigenous land rights activist Eddie Mabo.
+Mills' great-uncle is Indigenous land rights activist Eddie Mabo.